Presented by the Pop-up Globe Pembroke’s Company.

 “Liberty!
 Freedom!
 Tyranny is dead!”

 In a world where ambitious politicians vie for the ultimate prize, sometimes the only way to stop your rival is by revolution.
 But what is the price of revolt?
-Shining a mirror on dirty politics, Pop-up Globe’s gender-reversed Pembroke’s Company draws back the veil to show the darkness within in the gripping tragedy of Julius Caesar.
+Shining a mirror on dirty politics, Pop-up Globe’s gender-reversed, female-led Pembroke’s Company draws back the veil to show the darkness within in the gripping tragedy of Julius Caesar.

 The world’s greatest empire is compromised when a faction of the senators of Rome can no longer tolerate the excesses of their wildly popular but wildly unpredictable leader.